The Y Rule of Retirement: Why Men Need to Plan Differently

 Multiple studies have found that women tend to outperform men when it comes to investment returns.
 One analysis from Warwick Business School of 2,800 U.K. investors found that women outperformed men by an impressive 1.8% annually.

-“Men often treat retirement planning like another contest,” explains Patrick Huey, owner and principal advisor of Victory Independent Planning.
+“Men often treat retirement planning like another contest,” explains Patrick Huey, owner and principal adviser of Victory Independent Planning.
 “There’s a focus on returns, outsmarting the market and going solo — all fuel for bigger risks.”

 In his experience, Huey has seen many men reach out only after something has gone wrong.
-“The lone-wolf mindset can work, until the journey gets rough and the need for guidance kicks in,” he says.
+“The lone-wolf mindset can work — until the journey gets rough and the need for guidance kicks in,” he says.

 Health is wealth for men in retirement